Atanamo/IRC-Gateway/README.md

 -----------------

 For this mode, set configuration setting `MAX_BOTS` to 1 or more.
+Note that most IRC networks limit the number of simultaneous connections to the IRC.
-Note that there are limits for connections to IRC - mostly this mode is only practical for up to ca. 5 game worlds.
+Therefore, this mode is generally only useful for up to ca. 5 game worlds.

 The game-specific bot is created per game world.
 He will only represent players from its assigned game world.